Shark Tank Statistics: 45.3% Female Entrepreneurs Secured Deals on Shark Tank

 Hi!
-I’m Daniyal Durrani, the lead reviewer of Shark Tank and an auditor & financial advisor in one of the leading consultancy firms in the world.
+I’m Fatima Shoaib, a content & creative writer.
+Ultimately, Shark Tank serves as a strong accelerator for female entrepreneurs.
+The show continually provides a massive platform for women to showcase their products, scale their businesses, and inspire the next generation of business leaders.
 It took us countless hours to research and gather important data for this article.
-We analyzed the pitches, outcomes, and trends across all 15 seasons.
+We analyzed the pitches, outcomes, and trends across all seasons.
 Without wasting any time, let’s start.

 success rate over the seasons on shark tank